Russell Brand: 2014–2017: The Trews and Revolution

-On 29 April 2015, eight days ahead of 2015 UK general election, Brand published an interview with Labour leader Ed Miliband on an episode of The Trews as part of a Trews Politics Week series.
+On 29 April 2015, eight days ahead of 2015 UK general election, Brand published an interview with Labour leader Ed Miliband on an episode of The Trews.
 Miliband stated that he took part to win over people like Brand who do not vote, although his opponent David Cameron deemed the entire interview a "joke".
-The following day Brand released an interview with Green Party leader Natalie Bennett and Green MP Caroline Lucas, giving his support to Lucas in Brighton advising people there to vote Green, adding that "In most cases it don’t matter if you don’t vote Green".
-He also criticised an election "set up not to represent people's wishes".
+The following day Brand released an interview with Green Party leader Natalie Bennett and Green MP Caroline Lucas, giving his support to Lucas in Brighton advising people there to vote Green.

-Following these interviews, three days before the election, Brand released the final episode of The Trews Politics Week entitled "Emergency: VOTE To Start Revolution" releasing additional material from his discussion with Ed Miliband and stating "I think we've got no choice but to take decisive action to end the danger of the Conservative party".
+He released additional material from his discussion with Ed Miliband and stating "I think we've got no choice but to take decisive action to end the danger of the Conservative party".
 He dropped his anti-voting position and "declared the importance of voting", backing Labour and telling his fans that "You gotta vote Labour", although he admitted "that he couldn't be sure of the reality of what a Labour government would mean".
 Brand was not registered to vote in the 2015 election.

-On 20 August 2015, Brand released episode 366 of The Trews titled "Final Episode Of The Trews – Goodbye, Good Luck", which he said would be the final episode of the series.
-The Trews returned on 12 October 2016.

-Brand endorsed Jeremy Corbyn in the 2015 Labour Party leadership election.
-Ahead of the 2017 United Kingdom general election, he wrote in The Huffington Post that Corbyn "has the qualities I want in a strong and stable leader".
-Regarding the 2015 election, he said: "You know I never actually said 'don't vote'?
-I said 'There's no point in voting when the main political parties are basically indistinguishable and the relationship between government, big business and factions of the media make it impossible for the democratic will of the people to be realised.'"

-2020–present: COVID-19 pandemic and YouTube channel
+Brand later endorsed Jeremy Corbyn in the 2015 Labour Party leadership election.

+2021–present: conspiracy theory accusations, conservative activism, and Stay Free

-During the COVID-19 pandemic, Brand's YouTube channel underwent an increase in activity and change in political direction veering heavily in the direction of COVID denialism and conspiracy theories, which led to an increase in popularity and has amassed more than 5.64 million subscribers and 726 million views.
+During the COVID-19 pandemic, Brand's YouTube channel underwent an increase in political activity and a rightward change in political direction, and was accused of promoting COVID denial and other conspiracy theories.

-Due to having one of his videos taken down in September 2022 due to YouTube's policy on medical misinformation, he moved his channel to Rumble where he has launched a new daily live show, Stay Free with Russell Brand.